 Join a support group

 Your mind needs understanding and companionship from someone in the same position; the same way your body needs post-pregnancy support.
 That’s why joining a support group of young mothers is one of the most effective ways of baby blues treatment.
-It’s also an efficient practice in the therapy for PPD.
+It’s also an effective practice in the therapy for PPD.

 There is no need to seek out an organized support group for baby blues.
 You can just chat with other young mothers you meet at the park or set up your own ‘mommy club’ while your kids enjoy playdates.
 If this is not possible, seek support through social media groups and online forums for new mothers.

 The point is to have someone to talk to who has had similar experiences or an understanding of what you are going through.
 You should be able to discuss your feelings and fears.
 Seeing that others experience the same thing will help all of you cope.
+You can also find a therapist here with ThriveTalk: https://www.

 Load up on blueberries and keep a well-balanced diet overall